Dmitry Parkin

-Dmitry Aleksandrovich Parkin (Дми́трий Алекса́ндрович Па́ркин, born 10 August 1982) is a Russian 3D-artist and computer graphics specialist.
+Dmitry Aleksandrovich Parkin (Дмитрий Александрович Паркин, born 10 August 1982) is a Russian 3D-artist and computer graphics specialist.
 He is best known for creating characters and creatures in video games.
 He is the co-founder of Cold Symmetry studio and co-creator of the Mortal Shell universe.

 In addition to 3D graphics, Parkin works in different techniques, including painting, pencil drawing, and casting.
 Parkin's creative style is characterized by an interest in abstraction, fauna, flora, figurative images, and animals.
 It is an alternative reality or the evolution of post-human life; it is neither humans nor animals in their usual forms, is often dark and atmospheric, incorporating surreal and grotesque elements.

 Some of his works are held in private collections in the United States, Czech Republic, Spain, and Russia.

 Career

 Parkin began his professional career as a 3D artist working on Paradise Cracked (2000) at Mist Land studio.
 He later worked at Akella and Sibilant, contributing to various game projects.

 In 2008, he participated in Dominance War III, an international character art competition, and won first place in the "3D" category with his character Imrod.

 In 2007, Parkin transitioned to freelance work, collaborating with international game studios as a character, creature, and props artist.
 Over his 20-year career, he has witnessed and adapted to all major technological shifts in game development, working on projects across multiple console generations, from PlayStation 2 to PlayStation 5.
 Notable titles include: